Southlake, Texas: Demographics

-In the city, 37.1% of the population was under the age of 18, 3.9% from 18 to 24, 30.2% from 25 to 44, 25.7% from 45 to 64, and 3.1% who were 65 years of age or older.
-The median age was 37 years.
-For every 100 females, there were 100.6 males.
-For every 100 females age 18 and over, there were 98.0 males.

 According to a 2019 estimate, the median income for a household in the city was in excess of $240,248, higher than any other city in the DFW Metroplex, and the median income for a family was $176,259.
 The mean household income for Southlake is $216,393.
 Males had a median income of $100,000 versus $46,042 for females.
 The per capita income for the city was $47,597.
 As of 2010, 43% of homes had an income of more than $200,000.
 About 1.3% of families and 1.8% of the population were below the poverty line, including 2.0% of those under age 18 and 2.1% of those age 65 or over.

 Economy

 Sabre Holdings, an S&P 500 company, is headquartered in Southlake in the Solana business park.
 Industrial businesses include gasoline storage and distribution and concrete works on the east side of town off Highway 114 near DFW Airport.

 Southlake is well known for its Southlake Town Square project, a shopping center located on State Highway 114 and Southlake Boulevard.
 A plan was approved in March 2005 that allowed the Town Square's area to be doubled.
 The new additions to Town Square were completed in the summer of 2006, making it one of the most popular shopping centers in the Metroplex.